 Community support organizations for extracurricular activities - or Booster Clubs - are a valuable complement to the school's athletic and fine arts competition programs.
 Their activities often provide additional financial resources and enrichment for the programs they support.
 Every Booster Club in Birdville ISD must be familiar with and conduct all its activities in compliance with requirements and limitations set out by the University Interscholastic League (UIL) and district policies.
-The full text of UIL guidelines is available at https://www.uiltexas.org/files/policy/booster club guidelines.pdf
+The full text of UIL guidelines is available online at www.uiltexas.org/files/booster-guide.pdf.

-This booklet supplements the information contained in those guidelines and communicates most of the district's policies and procedures for Booster Clubs.
+This booklet supplements the information in those guidelines and communicates most of the district's booster club policies and procedures.